Fossil hunting code

 Join us on a fossil hunt

 Left: A birthday party with a twist - fossil hunting at Peacehaven.
-Right: Ammonites discovered on a guided fossil hunt at Osmington Mills.
+Right: A family hold their prized ammonite at Beachy Head.

 Discovering Fossils guided fossil hunts reveal evidence of life that existed millions of years ago.
 Whether it's your first time fossil hunting or you're looking to expand your subject knowledge, our fossil hunts provide an enjoyable and educational experience for all.
 To find out more CLICK HERE